recruit-tech/location-state/packages/location-state-conform/README.md

 ## Features

 - Manage conform state to synchronize with the history location.
-- By default, supports Session Storage and URL as persistent destinations.
+- Supports Session Storage and URL as persistent destinations.
+View the more detail in the [`@location-state/core` docs](/packages/location-state-core/README.md).

 ## Packages